 There are two types of speakers available for a church sound system.
 Passive speakers and powered speakers.
 Passive speakers require a power amp to give them a strong enough signal to be heard.
 A powered speaker has its amplifier in the speaker box itself.

 Most church sound systems use passive speakers for their mains, monitors, and sub-woofer.
 Sometimes if they are piping their audio into the nursery or cry room, they will use a powered speaker.

 Final Thoughts On These Church Sound System Basics

-Well there you have it.
-Obviously this is not going to make you a church sound system expert but it should a working knowledge of church sound system basics.
-If you would like more information about sound systems I recommend Yahaha's beginner course on sound systems.
+Well, there you have it.
+This is not going to make you a church sound system expert but it should a working knowledge of church sound system basics.
+If you would like more information about sound systems, I recommend Yamaha’s beginner course on sound systems.
 Let me know if this helped you at all.
 That is the goal of this website and why I put so much effort into it.